a-duke/a-duke.github.io/_posts/2023-03-20-cartesian-products.md

 ---
 ## What is the Cartesian Product operation?
 The cartesian product operation is a binary set operation, meaning it involves multiple relations.
 When the operation is applied, it will combine tuples together based on their entry row.
-This is also sometimes called a cross join.
+This is also sometimes known as a cross join.

 What this means is, the operation will combine two tuples (relations) together and place them side-by-side into one, combned tuple.
 Still confused?
 See the animation below to see what I'm talking about: